14 Sep Atopic Dermatitis: 11 Rules to Follow to Stay Rash Free in 2022

 Bathe or shower with lukewarm water (max up to 32°C) and soapless shower gel or oil.
 Using emollient instead of soap and lukewarm water instead of hot will help you prevent losing moisture, which is the main reason for itching.

-For the last few years, I’m using A-DERMA Exomega Emollient Shower Cleansing Oil.
+For the last few years, I’m using A-DERMA Exomega Emollient Shower Oil.
 Although I’ve tried several others, I keep returning to this one, as it’s the only one that doesn’t irritate my skin even more during an outbreak.

 2. Moisturise, moisturise, moisturise!